Skip to main content

 Accreditation

-The NC State College of Design is a part of North Carolina State University, which is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award degrees at the baccalaureate, masters, and doctorate levels.
+The NC State College of Design is a part of North Carolina State University, which is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award degrees at the baccalaureate, master’s, and doctoral levels.
 Learn more about NC State University’s accreditation.

 The School of Architecture